-Introduced in the 1985 Farm Bill, the Conservation Reserve Program incentivizes landowners to put a portion of their acreage into conservation, particularly on lands that would be more productive as wildlife habitat than they would be for crops.
+Introduced in the 1985 Farm Bill, the Conservation Reserve Program incentivizes landowners to put a portion of their acreage into conservation cover, particularly on lands that would be more productive as wildlife habitat than they would be for crops.

 It’s easy to see why the Conservation Reserve Program has been one of the nation’s most important conservation programs for farmers, wildlife, and sportsmen and women.
 First, many of the species we love to pursue find habitat and forage in farm country thanks to the CRP.